 You can also use Google Sheet conditional formatting for coloring resource cells at each task.

 Only after activation, the Pro functions will become available.
 This is also true for each account in a domain license.
-By clicking in the sidebar of ProjectSheet on Pro, 'Pro' will be added to the title of the sidebar.
+By clicking in the sidebar of ProjectSheet on Pro info, 'Pro' will be added to the title of the sidebar.
+Make sure you activate when signed-in with the same account you used during the purchase and which is mentioned on the invoice.
 Activation needs to be done only once.

-Clicking on Pro again after activation will give the end date of the license period.
+Clicking on Pro info again after activation will give the end date of the license period.